KTH-dESA/jrc_temba/README.md

 - Data is released under the terms of a CC-BY 4.0 License Agreement.
 - A modified copy of OSeMOSYS is redistribruted in this repository under Apache 2.0 license agreement, a copy of which can be found in the `model` folder

+## Citation

+If you wish to use, extend or otherwise build upon the work contained within this repository, you are welcome to do so, provided you abide by the terms of the licenses detailed above.

+Please cite this work in the following manner:

+    Pappis, I., Howells, M., Sridharan, V., Usher, W., Shivakumar, A., Gardumi, F., Ramos, E., 2019, Energy demand projections for African countries: The Energy Model Base for Africa (TEMBA)